raoconnor/raoconnor.github.io/_posts/2025-12-26-Migration-to-Nutanix-Part-3.md

 Review Summary and start

-Wait for plan to validate and move to in progress, click on View Details to see the estimated remaining time
+Wait for plan to validate and move to **in progress**, click on View Details to see the estimated remaining time The plan will move through various stages, **Seeding Data**, then **Ready for Cutover**

 <kbd><img src="https://raoconnor.github.io/docs/assets/images/winmove8.png" width="700"></kbd>

 <kbd><img src="https://raoconnor.github.io/docs/assets/images/winmove9.png" width="700"></kbd>

+Once the Cutover option is selected the plan will stop the Source VM and Create and **Configure Target VM**

 <kbd><img src="https://raoconnor.github.io/docs/assets/images/winmove10.png" width="700"></kbd>

+In **Source VM Cleanup** the Network card is removed from the Source VM

 <kbd><img src="https://raoconnor.github.io/docs/assets/images/winmove11.png" width="700"></kbd>

+Click on the **View Traget VM** to open Prism Element Console
 <kbd><img src="https://raoconnor.github.io/docs/assets/images/winmove12.png" width="700"></kbd>

 ### From Prism element connect to each server and open device manager